-Whenever I serve on a Beginnings and Beyond institute, we always ask how many of the teams present are using a year-round process for the catechumenate in their parishes.
+Whenever we lead an RCIA institute, we tend to ask how many of the teams present are using a year-round process for the catechumenate in their parishes.
 Typically, about a fourth to a third of the hands go up.
-Granted, a B&B probably has a more than average share of beginners present, but that still seems like an awfully low percentage to me.
+That seems like an awfully low percentage to me.

 Now in all the time I’ve been working in RCIA ministry, I’ve never met anyone who thought a nine-month program was a good idea.
 Nine or ten months are all they can handle.
 Almost everyone would, they tell me, do a year-round process if.

 Usually, the “blank” is more team members.
 “If we had more team members, we could do year-round.”

 So how many team members does it take to do a year-round RCIA process?

 It takes the same as with a nine-month process.